tlswg/tls13-spec/draft-ietf-tls-tls13.md

 more than one extension of the same type.

 Finally, note that extensions can be sent both when starting a new session and when in resumption-PSK mode.
-Indeed, a client that requests session resumption does not in general know whether the server will accept this request, and therefore it SHOULD send the same extensions as it would send normally.
+A client that requests session resumption does not in general know whether the server will accept this request, and therefore it SHOULD send the same extensions as it would send normally.